PowerSheetco/rss-reader-upwork/privacy-policy.md

 # Privacy Policy

-## Data we collect

 ### Spreadsheet and Google Account Information

-For spreadsheet to function we need the following permisions
+In order for spreadsheet to function we need the following permissions

 * **See, edit, create, and delete all your Google Sheets spreadsheets.**